cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/install.md

 This demonstrates how the pod self-healed by restarting until the DB became available.

 At this point, your Smile CDR instance is up and can be accessed at the configured URL.

-You can try re-configuring it using the instructions in the [User Guide](../../guide/smilecdr/), or you can delete it like so:
+You can now continue to reconfigure it using this guide, or you can delete it like so:
 ```shell
 $ helm delete my-smile-env
 ```